 Should I Avoid Certain Things Before My Laser Skin Resurfacing Procedure?

 After you have been medically cleared for the procedure, there are some things you should avoid and some things you should report to Dr Lanzer before you have the procedure done.

-Patients who had cold sores or fever blisters around the mouth should always report this to Dr Lanzer before the procedure.
+Patients who had cold sores or fever blisters around the mouth should always report this to Dr Lanzer before the procedure, especially if wrinkling around the mouth will be treated.
 Cold sores and fever blisters may actually cause outbreaks in patients who are susceptible to these problems, so it is best to report them to avoid further problems.

 There are also certain medications that should be avoided before your laser resurfacing procedure.
 Patients should avoid all medications and/or supplements that could affect clotting.
 A few examples of such medications and/or supplements are aspirin, ibuprofen and vitamin E. Patients should stop taking these supplements and medications at least ten days before the laser resurfacing procedure.

 Being prone to cold sores and fever blisters does not mean you cannot have the procedure done at all.
 If you are prone to these problems, Dr Lanzer may prescribe some antibiotics or antiviral medications beforehand, which could prevent cold sores and fever blisters from appearing in the first place.

 Evidently, there are some things to avoid after your procedure as well.
 Sun damage is one of those things, as it could cause damage to your sensitive skin post-treatment.

 What Should I Expect From A Laser Resurfacing Procedure?